Saturday, December 7, 2013

 1. "The buyer will not accept an inspection done for the seller."

-That is correct!
-The inspection done for the seller is not intended to replace the inspection done for the buyer.
-The purpose of the pre-listing inspection is to put the seller in control!
+is correct!
+The inspection done for the seller is not intended to

 2. "I don't want to pay for the inspection."